Wynyard Walk: Construction

 The construction contract was awarded to Thiess in September 2012.
 In early 2014, construction at the Western Portal was put on hold to allow archaeologists to work on the site to preserve significant European and indigenous artefacts unearthed during excavation.

-On 19 October 2015, a new pedestrian bridge over Sussex Street was opened.
-It provided a route onto the Napoleon Bridge directly into Barangaroo from Westpac Place behind the Sussex Hotel.
-While some construction of the Clarenc e Street entrance and minor finishes on Wynyard Walk continued until late 2016, the tunnel is open 24 hours per day.
+On 19 October 2015, a new pedestrian bridge over Sussex Street was opened to provide a direct route into Barangaroo.
+Following completion of the walk on 20 September 2016, the plaza created between Sussex Street and the tunnel, was named Napoleon Plaza, to reflect the connection to Francis Girard, who was thought responsible for the naming of the nearby Napoleon Street and who whose flour mill and wharf were nearby.

-Following the completion of the walk, the plaza formerly known as Wynyard Plaza was renamed as the Napoleon Plaza in honour of the French convict and prominent Sydney developer, Francis Girard.

-Adjoining Buildings
+Adjoining buildings

 The Wynyard Walk connects pedestrians from Barangaroo through to Wynyard station - and continues through Wynyard Place (with exits on George Street) and on to the Hunter Connection (with exits on Pitt Street and Hunter Street).

 The thoroughfare to George Street was rebuilt as part of the Wynyard Place development.